dongyujung/admorphous/readme.md

 - Join the streams of events and ads to be able to join the ad_id to each event, then count the number of impressions for each advertisement (join and aggregation).

-Setup steps for each part is in the readme file of each directory.
+Setup and operation steps for each part is in the readme file of each directory.